Python has become one of the most popular programming languages due to its simplicity, versatility, and powerful features.

 Functions are reusable blocks of code that perform a specific task.
 Here’s an example of a function that calculates the factorial of a number using recursion:

-The factorial function takes an integer as input and recursively calculates its factorial.
+function takes an integer as input and recursively calculates its factorial.
 We call the function with a user-entered number and display the result.

 Working with Lists